 - A comfy bed - it may not seem like it when they’re running around at 100 mph at 3 in the morning, but your pup will sleep a lot!
 It needs a place to rest its head and catch a few z’s.
 Something that has a washable cover and is waterproof is going to be helpful in the first few months of training.

 - Food & water bowls - Now, this may be super obvious.
 But, just a little tip, it’s worth getting steel or ceramic bowls as the plastic ones can get scratches.
 This can mean that bacteria can get trapped, making mealtimes a nightmare for your pup.
+Plus, a good quality puppy food suited to all of your growing puppies needs!

 - Chew toys - Although the super fluffy and soft ones are adorable, they’re bound to be in pieces in a matter of minutes.
 Trust us, you don’t want to be cleaning up all the stuffing!
 Instead, pick thick rubber toys that can handle your pup’s teeth through the teething phase.